aimeeaidanu/website/README.md

-# Getting Started with Create React App
+# aimeeaidanu's website source code

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React by aimeeaidanu.

 ## Available Scripts